bluejazzCHN/python-flask-web/readme.md

-# How to build Web using mvc with python writen @ Songjiang Zhang
+# How to build Web using mvc with python writed @ Songjiang Zhang
 ## Build development environment
     1 create root folder FlaskWeb
     2 cd Flaskweb then python -m venv env : [env is your develop environment include packages]